-This anechoic chamber at PA’s Cambridge Technology Centre was used on several development projects including loudspeaker development and noise minimisation in household products.
+This anechoic chamber at PA’s Global Innovation and Technology Centre was used on several development projects including loudspeaker development and noise minimisation in household products.
 This technology remains current and is an essential part of modern speech recognition systems.

 1981 Low energy autonomous dwelling